johnmichaelplatterLOPEZ/data-science-work/README.md

 While these projects work mainly in Python, I am also recognized as a SAS Certified Statistical Business Analyst Using SAS 9: Regression and Modeling (see: **certifications**).
-Furthermore, I have experience in R too, so please don't hesitate to reach out if you would like to see code samples in R.
+Furthermore, I have experience in R and SQL too, so please don't hesitate to reach out if you would like to see code samples.